wmbusmeters/wmbusmeters/README.md

 dongle using `rtl_eeprom -s 1234` you can also refer to a specific rtlsdr dongle like this `rtlwmbus[1234]`.

 /dev/ttyUSB0:amb8465, if you have an amb8465 dongle assigned to ttyUSB0.
-Other suffixes are im871a,rfmrx2,d1tc,cul.
+Other suffixes are im871a,cul.

-/dev/ttyUSB0, to have wmbusmeters auto-detect amb8465, im871a or CUL device.
+/dev/ttyUSB0, to have wmbusmeters auto-detect amb8465, im871a, rc1180 or cul device.
-(The rfmrx2 and the d1tc device cannot be autodetected right now, you have to specify it as a suffix on the device.)

 /dev/ttyUSB0:38400, to have wmbusmeters set the baud rate to 38400 and listen for raw wmbus telegrams.
 These telegrams are expected to have the data link layer crc bytes removed already!